Magic Tour (Queen)

-The Magic Tour was a 1986 European concert tour by the British rock band Queen, supporting the album A Kind of Magic.
-The tour featured 26 shows across Western Europe and the UK, as well as one show in Sweden and one in Hungary.
-The two shows at Wembley Stadium on 11–12 July sold out and saw Queen play to 150,000 fans; the second concert was professionally filmed and recorded and has been released several times.
+The Magic Tour was a European concert tour by the British rock band Queen in 1986.
+The tour was in support of their twelfth studio album, A Kind of Magic, and featured 26 shows across Western Europe.
+In addition, the band performed one show behind the Iron Curtain in Hungary.

-The final show of the tour, and the last live show Freddie Mercury ever performed with Queen, was at Knebworth on 9 August to a crowd of 120,000.
-Afterwards, Mercury made the decision to stop touring; he died five years later.
+The highlight of the tour was the two sold-out shows at Wembley Stadium on 11–12 July.
+Both concerts were professionally filmed.
+The second show was released as Queen at Wembley.
+The final show of the tour, held at Knebworth on 9 August in front of at least 120,000 fans, marked a significant moment in the band's history.
+It was also the last time that lead singer Freddie Mercury performed live with Queen before his death five years later.

 Background

-The tour, featuring 26 shows, was the first series of concerts Queen had played since their set at Live Aid in July 1985, which drew rave reviews and increased the group's profile.
-Support acts included the Alarm, Belouis Some, Marillion, and Status Quo.
+Queen's tour in 1986 featured 26 shows and marked the band's first concert series since their performance at Live Aid in July 1985, which earned them high praise and boosted their popularity.
+The tour included support acts such as the Alarm, Belouis Some, Marillion, INXS and Status Quo.

-Preparations for the tour began in May 1986.
-The group rehearsed for four weeks, the longest they had put into preparing a stage show.
-They insisted on playing stadiums and outdoor venues; promoters were unsure as to whether the gigs would sell enough tickets, but they were met with high demand.
+Preparations for the tour started in May 1986, and the band rehearsed for four weeks, which was their longest preparation for a stage show.
+Despite promoters' uncertainty about whether they would sell enough tickets for stadium and outdoor venues, the gigs were met with high demand.

-As well as new material such as "One Vision" and "Who Wants to Live Forever", the group decided to re-introduce some older songs and an acoustic rock 'n' roll medley into the set.
-The final part of the show was a repeat of the six songs Queen had played at Live Aid.
-A new song, "Friends Will Be Friends", was added as the final encore between "We Will Rock You" and "We Are The Champions".
-Freddie Mercury asked his friend Diana Moseley to design stage clothes for the band, including a large crown and gown which he wore at the end of the show.
+In addition to debuting new songs like "One Vision" and "Who Wants to Live Forever", the band decided to reintroduce some older tracks and an acoustic rock 'n' roll medley into their set.
+The final part of the show repeated the six songs Queen had played at Live Aid.
+The band also added a new song, "Friends Will Be Friends", as the final encore between "We Will Rock You" and "We Are the Champions".
+Freddie Mercury personally asked his friend Diana Moseley to design stage clothes for the band, including a large crown and gown which he wore at the end of the show.
 The stage was 160 ft long and flanked by two 40 ft runways.
 Roger Taylor said the new stage show would make "Ben Hur look like the Muppets".